souravmighty/banking-agent/README.md

 ---

-*Developed with the Google Agent Development Kit (ADK), Model Context Protocol (MCP), and Google Cloud Platform.*
+*Built with the Google Agent Development Kit (ADK), Gemini 3.7 Flash, FastMCP, and Google Cloud Platform for the All Things Agentic Hackathon.*